chrikoch/raspi-autoupdate/README.md

 It pushes information about changes it made to a pushbullet device.

 # Prerequisites #
-"jq" has to be installed.
+"jq" and "curl" have to be installed.

 # Usage #
 ## configuration ##